1BobC/JSnests1/README.md

 "Linux eyehunts jscode nested functions example - works ok"

 "mynest1 and 2 attempts 1 works ok 2 needs more work!"
+"ok found it, should have been ret c not retc()"